Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    - In case changes happen, the packager can update the manifest and embed inband events to trigger manifest updates in the fragments.

-   - The DASH Packager encrypts media segments according to key information available.
+   - The DASH packager encrypts media segments according to key information available.
 This key information is typically exchanged by protocols defined in CPIX.
-This allows configuration of the content keys, initialization vectors and embedding encryption information in the manifest
+This allows configuration of the content keys, initialization vectors and embedding encryption information in the manifest.

-   - The DASH packager signals subtitles in the manifest based on received CMAF streams and roles signaled in kind box.
+   - The DASH packager signals subtitles in the manifest based on received CMAF streams and roles signaled in the kind box.

-   - In case a fragment is missing and SegmentTimeline is used, the packager may signal a discontinuity in the MPD.
+   - In case a fragment is missing and SegmentTimeline is used, the packager signals a discontinuity in the MPD.

-   - In case a low latency mode is used, the packager may make output available before the entire fragment is received using HTTP chunked transfer encoding.
+   - In case the low-latency mode is used, the packager may make output available before the entire fragment is received using HTTP chunked transfer encoding.

-   - The packager may also have a proprietary API similar to the live source, for configuration of aspects like the segmentTimeBuffer, DVR window, encryption modes enabled, etc.
+   - The packager may have a proprietary API similar to the live encoder source, for configuration of aspects like the segmentTimeBuffer, DVR window, encryption modes enabled, etc.

    - The packager uses DASH or HLS Ingest (as specified in Section 6) to push content to the origin server of a CDN.
 Alternatively, it could also make content directly available as an origin server.
-In this case DASH/HLS Ingest is avoided, and the packager also serves as the origin server.
+In this case, DASH/HLS Ingest is avoided and the packager also serves as the origin server.

    - The packager converts the timed metadata track and uses it to convert to either MPD events or inband events signaled in the manifest.